 Typical loan balances and interest rates for law school grads

-Graduate and professional students are allowed to take out a lifetime total of $138,500 in subsidized and unsubsidized direct loans.
-But the annual borrowing limits for grad students on these more affordable loans is $20,500.
+Graduate and professional students are allowed to take out a lifetime total of $138,500 in Direct Subsidized and Unsubsidized Loans.
+Keep in mind that the annual borrowing limit for grad students on these more affordable loans is $20,500.

-What that means is that students earning a law degree in three years will be able to borrow no more than $61,500 in direct unsubsidized loans for grad students.
-After that, law students will be looking at costlier grad PLUS loans or private loans to meet their unmet funding needs.
+What this means is that students earning a law degree in three years will be able to borrow no more than $61,500 in Direct Unsubsidized Loans for grad students.
+After this, law students will need to consider costlier Grad PLUS Loans or private student loans to cover their unmet funding needs.

 Average time to repay law school loans

-How long it takes you to repay your law school loans depends on your choice of repayment plan, income, and whether you’ll qualify for Public Service Loan Forgiveness as a government or nonprofit worker.
+The repayment period for your law school loans will depend on a number of factors, including your choice of repayment plan, income, and whether you’ll qualify for Public Service Loan Forgiveness as a government or nonprofit worker.

 - Standard repayment plan: 10 years